 Today, we have an opportunity to reestablish public diplomacy as the tool of national security it must be.
 The promised sea-change in our foreign policy and the return of the United States to a position of global leadership will not come from deeds alone.
 What we say and what we do must be synchronized lest the gap between the two becomes exploited by our increasingly adroit adversaries even if what we do is right.

-We can and should, as the President extolled in his inauguration speech, "do our business in the light of day."
-The United States is uniquely positioned in the global struggle for minds and wills to let our foreign policies stand on their own as they will be, as the President promises, just and right.
+We can and should, as the President extolled in his inauguration speech, “do our business in the light of day.”
+The United States is uniquely positioned in the global struggle for minds and wills to let our foreign policies stand on their own as they will be, or rather should, just and right.

-This means having aggressive leadership that understands and can work with the interagency and inter-tribal processes.
+Bold leadership that understands, and can work with, the interagency and inter-tribal processes is necessary.
 Just as important is working with Congress for funding and tasking.
 The State Department must become a hub of innovation that implements, trains, and coordinates with the rest of the government.
-This means revamping the incentive structure, breaking from zero-tolerance of informational errors, introducing the military concept of "commander’s intent", and educating, empowering, encouraging, and equipping all of the State Department of the "now" and ubiquitous global information environment.
+This path requires revamping the incentive structure, breaking from zero-tolerance of informational errors, introducing the military concept of “commander’s intent,” and educating, empowering, encouraging, and equipping all of the State Department of the “now” and ubiquitous global information environment.

 If not State then who?
-It must be State or it will simply become irrelevant tomorrow as it nearly is today.
-I wrote a book chapter in 2007 that opened with the sentence "American public diplomacy wears combat boots."
+It must be the State Department lest it become irrelevant tomorrow as it nearly is today.
+I wrote a book chapter in 2007 that opened with the sentence “American public diplomacy wears combat boots.”
 It was a statement of unfortunate fact.
-If we are to reverse this and have the State Department lead, a situation that the Secretary of Defense and the Chairman of the Joint Chiefs of Staff and nearly everybody in the military who works in Information Operations and Psychological Operations wants, then the State Department must not look at public diplomacy as public relations but as a core mission of the Department.
+If we are to reverse this and have the State Department lead, a situation that the Secretary of Defense and the Chairman of the Joint Chiefs of Staff and nearly everybody in the military who works in information operations and Psychological Operations wants, then the State Department must not look at public diplomacy as public relations but as a core mission of the Department.

 The power to engage global audiences is a national security imperative and must not be a mere tool of public relations.
 To ignore the critical components in the global struggle of minds and wills is to put our national security at risk.
-The "justness of our cause" must be aggressively and proactively positioned with the peoples around the world or we risk being hampered by the interpretation of others.
+The “justness of our cause” must be aggressively and proactively positioned with the peoples around the world or we surrender the narrative of our actions and intentions to others.